GamesPastOrg/FalloutForXenia/README.md

 Note that while these patches are targeting usage in the xenia emulator, they are not relevant to development of xenia.
 I am merely sidestepping the underlying issue, a "real" fix in xenia is well above my pay grade, and certainly not a trivial thing.

 The patch fixes rendering issues present in xenia by forcing everything to render as if it was LOD.
-This is not a perfect solution, the most noticable degradations are missing water surface detail and trasparency, along with translucent materials using ATOC (alpha to coverage) instead of "true" transparency, leading to a dithered presentation.
+This is not a perfect solution, the most noticable degradations are missing water surface detail and transparency, along with translucent materials using ATOC (alpha to coverage) instead of "true" transparency, leading to a dithered presentation.

 ---